nasa-gibs/worldview/doc/configuration.md

-If you have a custom configuration in a subdirectory of `options/` other than `options/release/`, pass in the name of the subdirectory to use with `npm run build:config -- subdirectory_name`.
+If you have a custom configuration in a subdirectory of `options/` other than `options/release/`, pass in the name of the subdirectory to use with `CONFIG_ENV=subdirectory_name npm run build:config`.
 To build an incomplete configuration, prefix the command like this: `IGNORE_ERRORS=true npm run build:config`.

 ## New Layers